McLaren MP4-21: Overview

 The MP4-21 was seen on track for the first time in late January 2006 at Barcelona.
 It was finished in a historic papaya orange livery.
 In February, the official livery of the MP4-21 was launched in a chrome finish.
-The teams sponsorship agreement with West had come to an end in 2005, and now Emirates and Johnnie Walker were primary sponsors of the team.

-The first race at Bahrain delivered a podium finish for Raikkonen.
-Montoya would score podiums at San Marino for third position and Monaco for second, however there were six retirements in the first seven races for the MP4-21.
+The first race at Bahrain delivered a podium finish for Räikkönen.
+Montoya would score podiums at San Marino for third and Monaco for second, however there were six retirements in the first seven races for the MP4-21.
 The MP4-21 was regularly outpaced by the Ferrari 248 and the Renault R26.

-Juan Pablo Montoya left the team in order to move to Chip Ganassi Racing NASCAR team after retiring from the 2006 United States Grand Prix.
+Montoya left the team in order to move to Chip Ganassi Racing in NASCAR after retiring from the 2006 United States Grand Prix.
 Pedro de La Rosa took his race seat. de La Rosa would score a career best second place at the 2006 Hungarian Grand Prix driving the MP4-21.

 Despite a number of podiums for all three drivers, McLaren did not win a single Grand Prix with the MP4-21.
 This was the first season since 1996 the team failed to win a race.
-Kimi Raikkonen finished in sixth place in the World Drivers' Championship.
+Räikkönen finished in fifth place in the World Drivers' Championship.
 McLaren finished third in the World Constructors' Championship with 110 points.

+Post-season

-Following the conclusion of the season, former driver and two time World Champion Mika Hakkinen tested the MP4-21 with a view to an F1 return.
+Following the conclusion of the season, former driver and two-time world champion Mika Häkkinen tested the MP4-21 with a view to an F1 return.
 However, this did not materialise.

-After racing

-An MP4-21 showcar is displayed at The National Motor Museum in Beaulieu, although now painted in Jenson Button's 2010 livery.
+An MP4-21 showcar is displayed at the National Motor Museum in Beaulieu, although now painted in Jenson Button's 2010 livery.
 Before its closure, MP4-21 chassis 6 was on display at the Donington Grand Prix Collection.
 An MP4-21 show car is currently for sale via F1 Authentics.
+Chassis 3, driven by Montoya in the first three Grands Prix of the season and later tested by Hamilton, sold for £2 million in early 2025.
+It had been fully restored by McLaren in 2019.

+Livery

+The team's sponsorship agreement with West had come to an end in 2005.
+Emirates and Johnnie Walker are the primary sponsors of the team.

+In Bahrain, to overcome alcohol regulations, the Johnnie Walker text was replaced with "Keep Walking".
+In France, the logo was removed.
+In Turkey, it was replaced with Diageo, owner of the brand.